apache/cordova-app-harness/README.md

 ##Using the app

-*   Run the zipapp script and point it to a cordova project.
-This will package the app into a zip file.
-(Note: it is expected that you add all relavant platforms.
+*   Run the packapp script and point it to a cordova project.
+This will package the app into a cdvh file.
+(Note: it is expected that you add all relevant platforms.
 For example, if you want to test on the iphone, you need to have added the ios platform to the project)
-        Repo/cordova-app-harness/zipapp ./TestApp TestApp.zip
+        Repo/cordova-app-harness/zipapp ./TestApp TestApp.cdvh
-*   Upload the the zip onto any hosting site.
+*   Upload the the cdvh onto any hosting site.
 *   Run the app harness
 *   Click add new app
 *   Give a name and the url to the zip.